EvolVIT-Club/evolvit-frontend/README.md

 ## 📖 Overview

-EvolVIT is a **full-stack web platform** for the EvolVIT tech club at VIT.
-The frontend is built with the latest **Next.js App Router**, delivering a blazing-fast, SEO-optimised, server-rendered experience for visitors — and a secure admin dashboard for club management.
+EvolVIT is a **community to bridge the gap between students and the tech industry** The frontend is built with the latest **Next.js App Router**, delivering a blazing-fast, SEO-optimised, server-rendered experience for visitors — and a secure admin dashboard for club management.

 **Key highlights:**